 Things to do in Manila

 Travellers will see many ornate churches across the largely Catholic city.
-A prime example is the San Agustin Church which dates back to 1606; surviving wars, earthquakes and invasions.
-Manila also has one of the largest Chinatowns in the world where visitors dine on delicious cuisine and purchase exotic goods.
+A prime example is the San Agustin Church, which dates back to 1606 and survived wars, earthquakes and invasions.
+Manila also has one of the largest Chinatowns in the world, where visitors can dine on delicious cuisine and purchase exotic goods.
 The Malacanang Palace, which is the residence of the Head of State, is well worth a visit too, while the peaceful American Cemetery and Memorial honours those who died during WWII.

 Intramuros